MAD9137/f2024/docs/modules/week14/README.md

 ## Following Class

-- Merry Christmas and happy new-year :)
+- have a merry Christmas, and a happy new-year :)